 Choline: 149 mg

-This recipe is an excellent source of protein and a good source of calcium, vitamin A and dietary fiber.
+This recipe is an excellent source of protein and choline, and a good source of vitamin A.

 HEAT oil in large nonstick skillet set over medium-high heat.
 COOK onion and garlic for 3 to 5 minutes, stirring often, or until softened.
 STIR in cumin, oregano, salt, tomato paste and jalapeno chilis for 1 minute or until combined.
 ADD tomatoes with juice; REDUCE heat to medium-low and SIMMER for 2 to 3 minutes or until slightly thickened.
 REMOVE skillet from heat and cover to keep warm.